marjan-mesgarani/smartctl-linux/README.md

 ```
 $ sudo mkdir /opt/smart-log-time
 ```
-## Automating the Sctipt Execution
+## Automating the Script Execution
-To automate the execution of script for producing the result file repeatedly and in specific intervals, we can create a CronJob for it.
+To automate the execution of the script for producing the result file repeatedly and in specific intervals, we can create a CronJob for it.
 In this case, we'll set the intervals to half an hour.
 Note that since the smartctl command used in the script requires root privileges and for security aspects, we should use "sudo" when running crontab.
 (You can use [this](https://crontab.guru) website to help you with setting the time for your CronJob.)
 ```
 $ sudo crontab -e
 # S.M.A.R.T